Probe 16: Chassis numbers

 Chassis AB/2 was the first Probe 16 produced.
 Made for, and sold to Jim Webb, this car was painted Wedgewood Blue, and had a black interior.
 Out of the three cars produced, it was the only one that was configured for left-hand drive.
 The car was featured extensively and on the cover of the UK Telegraph Magazine in October 1969.
 In addition to being the only left-hand drive car produced, this chassis differs from the other two in the location of the gas tank fillers, the addition of stylized cut outs in the rear fender, and the use of different tail lamps in the rear.
 This car was shown at the Montreal Motor Show 1969-1970.
-Ownership history is murky following some periods of neglect, but the chassis is now located in the United Kingdom and is slated to be restored in 2022.
+Ownership history is murky following some periods of neglect, but the chassis is now located in the United Kingdom and is slated to be restored in the near future.

-Chassis AB/3 was the second Probe 16 produced, and was originally manufactured for, and sold to Jack Bruce.
+Chassis AB/3 was the second Probe 16 produced, and was originally manufactured for, and sold to rock musician Jack Bruce of the band Cream.
 This particular car was originally red, with a black interior and is distinguished by the large Adams Brothers badge located on the front of the car (the only one of the series with this badge installed).
 The car was displayed at the Earl's Court London Car Show of October 1969.
 Previous owners include drummer Corky Laing, professor Clyde Kwok, and Phillip Karam.
-Current ownership resides with Dempsey Motorsports and the car is currently undergoing a mild restoration.
+Current ownership resides with Dempsey Motorsports and the car has been restored and is currently driving on the road as of May 2023.

 Chassis AB/4 was the final Probe 16 produced, originally as a demonstration model for the Adams brothers.
 This car was originally silver with a red interior (although documentation from the Adams brothers indicates it was originally constructed with a black interior).
 This chassis was sold and ended up in the Pollock Auto Showcase collection / museum for many years before being offered for sale around 1985.
 Following the sale of the car, it was dismantled, painted yellow, and stored.
 In 2004, it was featured on season five of the UK show Top Gear as a candidate for their "restoration ripoff" contest.
 The contest was quietly cancelled some years later, and the car remained unrestored until a full restoration of the car was performed by UK specialists Club Autosport.

 Chassis AB/1 was converted from a Probe 15, and chassis AB/5 was used for the Probe 2001.